 How are our branded physical moments woven together by a digital pathway?

-Technology has become integrated into our lives by force, and more people are using video calling than ever before.
+Technology is being integrated into our lives, and more people are using video calling than ever before.
 We’ve all become accustomed to digital social connection.
-People are having parties and sharing a drink over Zoom, or dancing to a DJ set being streamed live on Instagram.
-We are taking part in cultural activities, normally highly dependent on the physical sensory experience, via video.
-Chinese streaming services are hosting 8-hour museum tours, and global viewers are attending concerts of artists performing from their home.
+We are taking part in cultural activities, normally highly dependent on the physical sensory experience, online.
+Streaming services are hosting museum tours, and global viewers are attending theatre performances and concerts of artists performing in places remote from their audiences.

-Our willingness to use video calls means that we can receive human service on our mobile devices at any time in any place.
-We could engage in a video call with a store advisor or even personal stylist while on the shop floor.
+Our willingness to use video calls means that we can receive a human service via our mobile devices at any time in any place.
+We can engage in video calls with a store advisor or even personal stylist either from our homes or while on the shop floor.
 A Japanese tourist visiting London could video call an Adidas stylist based in Tokyo while in the Adidas flagship store on Oxford Street.
 Language, location and expertise are no longer barriers for customers or businesses.
 Using video calling, staff can interact in-store in the same way that we use chat-bots online at home.
 Experts can be available at the moment we need them.
 Store staff don’t need to be trained experts at every product or service your brand offers, because an expert to anything can be just a video call away.

-In-store live streaming services are starting to be utilised by brands, but how can this evolve?
-It’s possible that brands will have specific stores used entirely for live streaming services to deliver a personalised, streamed shopping experience.
-Some customers might be ‘live-streaming’ to experience the flagship store from their home.
+In-store live streaming services are being utilised by a number of retailers, but how can this evolve?
+It’s possible that retailers will have specific stores used entirely for live streaming services to deliver a personalised, streamed shopping experience.
+Some customers might be ‘live-streaming’ to enjoy the flagship store experience from the comfort of their home.
 Flagship stores, typically only located in major cities, can be made available globally.
-The launch of Nike’s latest limited-edition sneaker in a flagship store in New York can be viewed live by a customer in Sydney.
+The launch of Nike’s latest limited edition sneaker in a flagship store in New York can be viewed live by a customer in Sydney.
 That customer could take part in the event, perhaps even purchase a pair of shoes at the event.

-As more people adapt to the inclusion of new technology in their lives, stores have a great opportunity to integrate the technological capabilities that customers carry in their pocket.
-Several brands have their own apps, but these need to provide greater convenience and a more integrated store experience.
-Customers should be controlling every node of their digital experience within the palm of their hand.
-They should be using their phones to access product information, call assistants, order items and pay for products.
-We can make the store experience feel interconnected with our daily lives by integrating apps that customers already use.
+As more people adapt to the inclusion of new technology in their lives, there’s a great opportunity for stores to integrate the technological capabilities of the mobile devices that customers carry in their pocket.
+Most brands have their own apps, but these need to provide greater convenience and offer a more integrated store experience.
+Customers should be controlling every node of their digital experience from the palm of their hand.
+They should be using their phones to access product information, navigate stores, call assistants, order items and pay for products.
+We can make the store experience feel interconnected with our daily lives by integrating apps and technology that customers already use.

-Technology has been forced upon us and integrated into our lives in many ways.
+Technology is being integrated into our lives in many ways.
 None more so than through the use of video calls and live streaming.
-While spending more time online and attached to our phones, we have established a digital social connection as the new norm.
+As we spend more time online and attached to our phones, a digital-social connection is the norm.
 Our readiness to use our phones and make video calls is a huge opportunity for retail.
 Customers can connect to stores anywhere, while access to knowledge or expertise can be accessed in any store, no matter what the location.
 The prevalence of digital connections will change the way the physical store is used across many retail sectors.